ItsOKayCZ/Web/2020/Online recipes/README.md

 # Recipe website
 This is project I am working for a month now.
 The purpose for this project is that people recipe books, could self-host a save all of the recipes on to the site and don't need to bring the recipe books where ever they go.
+Project is not done.

 ## Requirements
 This project uses: